 I was looking for an excuse to finally watch Raging Bull and then write about it.
 I found that excuse, a week ago, when I was browsing The Guardian app on my phone.
-I saw an article about the Valentine’s Day boxing match between “Sugar” Ray Robinson and Jake La Mota, and decided to rent the movie about La Motta.
+I saw an article about the Valentine’s Day boxing match between “Sugar” Ray Robinson and Jake La Mota, and I decided to rent the movie about La Motta.
 Today is the 65th anniversary of that bout, which is the climax of the movie.

 The most poignant scene is La Motta finally realizing his folly.
-Hysterical, he unleashes a flurry of body punches and even some headbutts against a wall of his jail cell.
+Hysterical, he unleashes a flurry of low punches and even some headbutts against a wall of his jail cell.
 The second-most poignant scene is La Motta later doing a standup routine in a New York bar that pales in comparison to the Miami nightclub that he’d previously owned.
 The movie has a hopeful ending, though, because it depicts La Motta preparing to perform at a classier venue.

 I understand why Raging Bull is critically acclaimed, but it’s not my favorite drama about a boxer.
 Boxing is naturally cinematic, but the depiction of “the sweet science” in Raging Bull is corny.
 The punches look and sound obviously fake, but at least the amount of boxing is minimal.
 I applaud the hair and makeup styling because De Niro and Pesci plausibly look like brothers for most of the movie.
 Cathy Moriaty is beautiful as La Motta’s second wife.